-Attended St. Ignatius High School in Cleveland and Georgia Tech in Atlanta...was a semifinalist for USA Baseball's 2010 Golden Spikes Award...sister, Dawn, is a professional figure skater...his grandfather, Steve Demeter, played with Cleveland and Detroit over the 1959 and 1960 seasons.
+Attended St. Ignatius High School in Cleveland and Georgia Tech in Atlanta...was a semifinalist for USA Baseball's 2010 Golden Spikes Award...sister, Dawn, is a professional figure skater...his grandfather, Steve Demeter, made 15 Major League apps with Cleveland and Detroit over the 1959 and 1960 seasons.

 Established a career high with 32 multi-hit games...as a leadoff hitting ranked eighth in the National League in batting average (.277) and 10th in on-base percentage (.356)...batted leadoff in 55 apps after hitting first in just 32 career games prior to 2018...led Marlins leadoff batters in apps, at bats and hits...led the Marlins with a .290 batting average on the road, 20th-best in the National League...led the Marlins with 21 hit by pitches, tied for second-most in the Major Leagues...prior to the All-Star break produced 94 hits, a career high for the first half of the season...10 of his 16 home runs tied the game or put the Marlins ahead...on 11/20 was designated for assignment...on 2/19/19 was signed by the Reds to a minor league contract with an invitation to 2019 Major League spring training camp.